educationwarehouse/edwh-sshkey-plugin/README.md

 this list all found known and unknown keys on the local or remote server.

 ## License
-`edwh-ssh-key-plugin` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`edwh-sshkey-plugin` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.